 MTE is a true stock-picking portfolio; index-weightings play no part in forming its portfolio construction.
 MAML has always generated its own investment ideas rather than relying on external analysts.
-There are many good reasons for this, but it is also fortunate as the availability and quality of external analysis – which MAML believes has been on a declining trend for some time – was exacerbated by the MiFID II regulations that prevent brokers from distributing their research for free.
+There are many good reasons for this, but it is also fortunate as the availability and quality of external analysis – which MAML believes has been on a declining trend for some time – was exacerbated by MiFID II.
 This gives MAML a competitive edge, which is sharpened by the strength and depth of its research team.

 The size of the team allows for some theoretical research, and lateral creative thought is encouraged.
 MAML is an entrepreneurial boutique with a flat structure that allows for quick decision-making and avoids the politics that bog down more bureaucratic large asset managers.
 MAML does not encourage the development of ‘star’ fund managers, but is focused on staff retention, including the granting of staff options over MAML equity.
 MAML’s ‘back office’ functions are carried out in-house rather than being outsourced (as they are in many smaller investment management boutiques).

 Research responsibilities are distributed amongst the team on a sector, global basis.
 Emphasis is placed on being well-prepared for meetings, which is possible as the research team is well-resourced.
 MAML’s analysts can then set the agenda, challenge management and get the information that they need.
 Site visits are encouraged (another perk of having a large team is that it is not desk-bound).